dcefram/blog/content/blog/js-for-desktop-talk.md

 Yesterday, I had the priviledge to give a talk at [FEU Institute of Technology](https://www.feu.edu.ph/) about using web technologies to create desktop applications.
-For the past few years, I've been working on a desktop application that where the UI component is basically a browser.
+For the past few years, I've been working on a desktop application wherein the UI component is basically a browser.
 The experiences I accumulated with this project made me want to share my rants and lessons learned while leading the project, which I then turned into a talk.

 **Here's the slides: https://danielcefram.com/talks/jsfordesktop/#/**